jplie/liemoe/README.md

 # See at jplie.github.io/liemoe
-That's a small page with long history of Kyoto, for now because I don't have enough time for bio writing.
+That's a small page with long history of Kyoto.
+I still don't know what to write here, so for now everything will remain like this.